Vertical Federated Learning: A Structured Literature Review: Introduction

 Depending on how the data is partitioned or distributed among organizations, FL can be classified into three scenarios; Horizontal, Vertical and Hybrid.
 Horizontal federated learning (HFL) is suitable in scenarios when organizations share the same attribute space but differ in samples (Figure \ref{hfl}).
 An example of HFL is a group of hospitals collaborating to build a ML model used to predict health risks for their patients, based on agreed-upon data.
 However, HFL sometimes has limited applications in practical scenarios, for example, in fostering collaboration among organizations with competing interests.
-Due to business reasons, it is more likely that organizations will not be willing to collaborate with their competitors \cite{cheng2020federated}.
+Due to business reasons, it is more likely that organizations will not be willing to collaborate with their competitors \citep{cheng2020federated}.
 On the other hand, vertical federated learning (VFL) is suitable for scenarios where organizations have the same set of samples as their data but differ in feature space (Figure \ref{vfl}).
 VFL promotes collaboration among non-competing organizations with vertically partitioned data.
 In such cases, typically one organization has the ground truth, or labels, with some of the features of a number of samples.
 The rest of the participants take part in the federation by providing additional feature information of the same sample space but at the same time ensuring that their data is not disclosed directly to other participants.
-In return these participants are compensated with monetary and/or reputational rewards.
+In return these participants can be compensated with monetary and/or reputational rewards.
 Examples where VFL is applicable could be a telecom company collaborating with a home entertainment company (cable TV provider) or an airline collaborating with a car rental agency.
 Hybrid FL refers to the hybrid situation of horizontally and vertically partitioned data (Figure \ref{hybrid}).
 In this scenario, the data owners hold different attributes for different data instances.
-However, hybrid FL is not yet explored significantly in the literature.
+However, hybrid FL is not yet explored significantly in the literature. \\\\ Although VFL is a promising paradigm for privacy-preserving learning, limited research exists which explored the core challenges and methodologies of VFL due to the fact that, FL itself is a comparatively new concept.
+The pre-print articles \citep{li2023vertical, liu2022vertical} provide a comprehensive overview of VFL, its taxonomy, threats, and prospects, applications in various domains and offers insights into the potential benefits and challenges of using this approach.
+However, to the best of our knowledge there is no published article yet that provides a structured review on the current research trends on VFL.
+Following a structured protocol for review ensures that the review is comprehensive, rigorous, and transparent, and that the results are easily accessible and understandable to the intended audience.
+Considering this as a motivation, in this article, we present a structured literature review (SLR) designed to summarize existing methodologies of VFL as well as to pinpoint potential future directions in order to address the challenges.
+Our goal for presenting this review is not diving in depth into particular implementations of VFL but rather providing direction for the researchers interested in VFL.
+The readers would be able to find detailed information on VFL methods and techniques from the articles cited.